mwbouwkamp-mendix/pomo-creation/README.md

 ## Contributing
 * Fork the project
-* Create a feature branch from the developer branch
+* Create a feature branch from the branch develop
 * Commit your changes
 * Push to branch
 * Open a Pull Request

+Note: Never commit changes to either develop or master!

 ## Licene
 Apache v2.0